Work for marginalized population groups

-The Methodist churches in the partner countries make an important contribution to the functioning of society and social commitment is an integral part of this.
-They stand up for people who are disadvantaged and live on the margins of society, for example the Roma.
-They also take the initiative when acute needs and emergencies arise.
-They offer support to people who are not covered by a social safety net.
+The Methodist Church in the partner countries makes an important contribution to the functioning of society, and social engagement is an integral part of its work.
+It supports people who are disadvantaged and live on the margins of society, such as the Roma.
+It also takes the initiative in cases of acute need and emergency.
+It offers support to people who are not covered by a social safety net.

-Connexio develop supports this important work of the Methodist churches, which is anchored locally in the congregations and districts and is also sustainable.
+Connexio develop supports this important work of the Methodist Church, which is locally anchored in the communities and districts and is also sustainable.

 Around 12 million Roma live in Europe - most of them in Eastern Central Europe and the Balkans.
 Even though the majority of them are sedentary, their social integration has failed in many places.